Skip to main content

 • /api/config - Returns base URL based on environment (EU/US)

-• CORS configured for local Vite dev server
+• CORS configured for the local Vite dev server origin

 Implementation approach: